Justin01Wu/others/aws/aws.md

 ```
 Here ec2 is assigned a role "WebServerRole"

+### Policy evaluation
-### With regard to IAM, when a request is made, the AWS service decides whether a given request should be allowed or denied.
+With regard to IAM, when a request is made, the AWS service decides whether a given request should be allowed or denied.
 The evaluation logic follows these rules:
 - By default, all requests are denied.
 (In general, requests made using the account credentials for resources in the account are always allowed.)
 - An explicit allow policy overrides this default.